moguyunjia/DET-AI/README.md

 This project consists the models and codes of  NARX-BP hybrid neural network.

 ## 3. Publication
-Estimation of in-situ biogas upgrading in microbial electrolysis cells via direct electron transfer: Two-stage machine learning modeling based on a NARX-BP hybrid neural network
+>Estimation of in-situ biogas upgrading in microbial electrolysis cells via direct electron transfer: Two-stage machine learning modeling based on a NARX-BP hybrid neural network

+The paper of this study is not availabel yet.

 ## 4. Version